virtuozzo/cloudscripting-docs/docs/reference/actions.md

 - `archive` - URL to the archive with a compressed application
 - `name` - application's name, that will be displayed at the dashboard
-- `context`- desired context for a deployed app
+- `context`- desired context for the deployed app

 ###upload

 Available for all nodes
 <!--Available for all nodes (except for *Docker* containers and *Elastic VPS*)-->
 ``` json